Pontoon Tiny House: Considerations Before Building or Buying

 Check the fine print in your contract.
 Once your tiny house leaves the dealer, you may have no recourse if proper codes haven't been met.

-Before transporting your tiny house, have it inspected to make sure it's properly attached to the bases/tubes.
+Before transporting your tiny pontoon boathouse, have it inspected to make sure it's properly attached to the bases/tubes.
 If it isn't, it can become damaged during transit.
 And you sure don't want any problems on the water.

 Inspecting Each Phase